kleinee/jns/README.md

 * To install scientific stack run ```install_stack.sh```

 ### Python 3.5.2 Installation
 Instructions for building Python from source can be found [here](http://sowingseasons.com/blog/building-python-3-4-on-raspberry-pi-2.html).
-I adjusted them to suit installtion of Python 3.5.1 and turned the instructions into a script:
+I adjusted them to suit installation of Python 3.5.2 and turned the instructions into a script:

 ```bash
 #!/bin/bash